sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Winners, I am convinced, imagine their dreams first.</h3 quote>
+<h3 quote align='center'>Dream lofty dreams, and as you dream, so you shall become.</h3 quote>

 ---